qromatech/qroma-project-template/sites/site-www-qroma-project/src/pages/install-firmware.md

 # Install Device Firmware to ESP32

 import { EspWebInstallButton } from '../react-qroma-lib';
-import { firmwareManifest } from '../qroma-app/firmwareManifest';
+import { createManifestPath } from '../qroma-app/firmwareManifest';

 Installation of the firmware for {{ qroma_project.project_id }} is easy to do using a Chrome or Edge desktop